 - Loss of smell.

-- Asthma symptoms - such as wheeze and breathlessness, which may get worse if you already have asthma.
+Some people develop asthma symptoms such as wheeze and breathlessness.
+People who already have asthma may get worsening symptoms.
 Some people have asthma symptoms only during the hay fever season.
 If you have hay fever, you are more likely to develop asthma.

 The symptoms may be so bad in some people that they can affect sleep.
 They may interfere with school and examinations, or interfere with work.